Causes Of Gout & High Uric Acid Level

 - Excess high purine or protein rich food intake

-To reduce uric acid level in blood, the approaches are either to reduce the production of uric acid or to enhance its excretion.
+To reduce plasma uric acid level, the approaches are either to reduce the production of uric acid or to enhance its excretion.
+Medications developed for gout employ either approach.
+Alternatively, natural compounds have been found to exert positive effects on uric acid as shown in clinical findings.

 By sustaining decreased uric acid level, it is highly possible that the formed tophi deposit can be dissolved gradually over a period of time.